David H. Rosenbloom

 David H. Rosenbloom (born 1943) is a scholar in the field of public administration.
-He is the Distinguished Professor of Public Administration at the School of Public Affairs at American University in Washington, D.C.
-An authority on issues related to administrative law and constitutional aspects of public sector personnel policies, Rosenbloom is known for his approach emphasizing understanding American public administration from the three perspectives associated with the constitutional separation of powers: law, politics and management.
+He is the Distinguished Professor of Public Administration Emeritus at the School of Public Affairs at American University in Washington, D.C.
+An authority on issues related to administrative law and constitutional aspects of public sector personnel and other practices and policies, Rosenbloom is known for his approach emphasizing understanding American public administration from the three perspectives associated with the constitutional separation of powers: law, politics/policy and management.
 He advocates establishing "constitutional competence" as a basic standard for public service professionals.

 Education

 Rosenbloom earned a BA in political science at Marietta College in 1964.
-He holds a Master of Arts (1966) and in PhD (1969) in political science, both at the University of Chicago.
+He holds a Master of Arts (1966) and PhD (1969) in political science, both at the University of Chicago.
 His PhD dissertation, "The Relationship Between the Citizen and the State In Public Employment in America," was the basis for his first book, Federal Service and the Constitution: The Development of the Public Employment Relationship (1971).
 He received an honorary doctorate of law in 1994 from Marietta College.

 Career

 Rosenbloom was an assistant professor in political science at the University of Kansas from 1969 to 1971.
 From 1971 to 1973, he visited Tel Aviv University, where he was a senior lecturer in political science.
 From 1973 to 1978, he was an assistant and associate professor of political science at the University of Vermont.
 From 1978 to 1990, he was a faculty member at The Maxwell School of Citizenship and Public Affairs at Syracuse University.
 He was professor of public administration from 1979 to 1988, and professor of political science from 1987 to 1990.
 He was also an adjunct professor of law from 1985 to 1989.
 At the Maxwell School he was distinguished professor of public administration from 1988 to 1990.
-Presently, in addition to being a distinguished professor at American University, he is the chair professor of public management in the Department of Public and Social Administration, at the City University of Hong Kong (visiting).
-In 2014, he served as book series editor for the American Society for Public Administration indicating that the disability fields do not constitute a categorical system of state agencies and services in the US.
+While at American University Rosenbloom was on leave to be chair professor of public management in the Department of Public and Social Administration at the City University of Hong Kong (2009-2010) and Thousand Talents Professor of Public Administration and Policy at Renmin University of China (Beijing, 2016-2019).
+In 2011-2025, he was editor-in-chief of the Taylor & Francis and Routledge book Series in Public Administration and Public Policy.